react-native-training/fundamentals-slides/README.md

-Chek out [ReactNative.training](http://reactnative.training/) and contact us if you would like us to come to your company and deliver an existing curriculum or tailored training experience, or hire us as consultants.
+Chek out [ReactNative.training](http://reactnative.training/) and contact us if you would like us to come to your company and deliver an existing curriculum or tailored training experience.

+We're also available for hire as consultants.

 # React Native Fundamentals Slides